• Skip to primary navigation

 Can I freeze tang yuan?

 Yes, you can freeze them.
-It can last for few months in freezer.
+It can last more than 2 months in the freezer.

-How to cook frozen black sesame rice balls?
+How do you cook frozen black sesame rice balls?

-Don’t defrost them before cooking.
-Boil water in a pot and wait until it’s boiling, then put frozen glutinous rice balls.
-Let it boil until they are floating on top.
+Do not defrost them before cooking.
+Boil water in a pot and wait until it is boiling, then put frozen glutinous rice balls.
+Let it simmer until they are floating on top.

-What to do if the dough is dry?
+What do I do if the dough is dry?

-Dip some water in your hand and roll the dough until it’s not too dry and crack.
+Dip some water in your hand and roll the dough until it's not too dry and cracked.

-Instructions for how to make Chinese homemade black sesame filling tang yuan:
+Instructions for how to make Chinese tang yuan soup with black sesame filling:

 Filling: